johnnovak/gridmonger/sphinx-docs/source/advanced-editing.rst

 included ``Wizardry`` example map contains such multi-source teleports.

 You can display lines connecting all linked cells in the level by holding down the :kbd:`'` key (apostrophe key, to the left of :kbd:`Enter`).
-There are also :ref:`Preferences options <display link lines>` to display these link lines automatically for the current cell, or to display all link lines all the time.
+There are also :ref:`Preferences options <display link lines>` to display the link lines for the current cell only, or to always display all link lines.

-TODO image?
+    TODO image

 If you delete a linked cell, change its floor type, put a label on it or an annotation with a type other than **None**, the link will be severed.
 Again,